alexec/www.alexecollins.com/source/2015-09-05-spring-boot-performance.html.md

 WebSocketAutoConfiguration
 ~~~

-You can now update your configuration to explicitly import them, and run your tests to make sure everything is OK:
+Update your configuration to explicitly import them, and run your tests to make sure everything is OK.

 ~~~java
 @Configuration